 5 Ways You Can Use Your Pi Cap

-The Pi Cap adds precise capacitive touch, proximity sensing and high-quality audio to your Raspberry Pi.
-Connect your Pi project to the physical world.
-Create sensors by connecting Electric Paint or anything conductive to one of the Pi Cap’s 12 electrodes to control audio, video or connect to the internet.
+The Pi Cap adds precise capacitive touch, proximity sensing and high-quality audio to any recent Raspberry Pi.
+Connect your Pi project to the physical world!
+Create sensors by connecting Electric Paint or anything conductive to one of the Pi Cap’s 12 electrodes to control audio, video or send messages to the internet.

-Here are 5 ways you can use your Pi Cap.
+Here are our top 5 ways you can use your Pi Cap:

-The Pi Cap can be used as a polyphonic interface.
-Use our MIDI code example and build your own musical instrument or interface.
-You can paint a paper piano using Electric Paint, then create your own futuristic instrument to manipulate any MIDI signal from a synthesiser, drum machine, or if you’re into modular synths, a MIDI-to-CV module.
+The Pi Cap can be used as a polyphonic MIDI interface.
+Use our MIDI code example to build your own musical instrument or interface.
+Start by painting a paper piano using Electric Paint, then create your own futuristic instrument to manipulate any MIDI signal from a synthesiser, drum machine, or if you’re into modular synths, a MIDI-to-CV module.

-Use the Pi Cap alongside Electric Paint to make custom game controllers or to design your own HID interface.
-The Pi Cap’s sensors are highly robust, so your custom graphic will be reliable and fast.
+Use the Pi Cap alongside Electric Paint to make custom game controllers or to design your own HID interface (human interface device).
+Its sensors are highly robust, so your custom graphic interface will be reliable and fast.

-The Pi Cap’s small footprint means you can use it alongside your Pi Zero to make a very small device that’s easy to integrate into a wearable or cosplay costume.
+The Pi Cap’s compact size means you can use it with a Pi Zero to make a very small device that’s easy to integrate into a wearable or cosplay costume.
 Take advantage of its prototyping area to add custom components or interface connectors.
 Use the multicolour LED to indicate different modes or to give debug feedback.

 Create an interactive drawing